IRIS-Solutions-Team/irispie-pages/docs/structural_models/sequential.md

 ### Returns ###

-Returns no value; the method modifies the model in place.
+???+ returns "None"
+    This method modifies `self` in-place and does not return a value.